Demi Moore Was Told Her Mother Sold Her To Rapist For $500

 In a new interview with Diane Sawyer for Good Morning America, Moore revealed accounts of her difficult childhood, which is detailed in her new memoir, Inside Out.
 One of the more harrowing stories includes a time when Moore found an older man she knew in her home, having been given the key.
 Moore claims the man raped her, and then asked her: "How does it feel to be whored by your mother for 500 dollars?"

-When Sawyer asked if Moore believed her mother, whom Moore alleged would take her to bars as a teen in order to get attention from men, really “sold” her, Moore said:
+When Sawyer asked if Moore believed her mother, who Moore alleged would take her to bars as a teen in order to get attention from men, really "sold" her, Moore said:

 Advertisement